ru-ace/dell-fan-mon/readme.md

 ### DISCLAIMER

-This program calls undocumented functions of Dell SMM BIOS  by defaults.

-**USE ON YOUR OWN RISK**
+This program calls undocumented functions of Dell SMM BIOS  by defaults. **USE ON YOUR OWN RISK**
 ### SYNOPSIS

 dell-fan-mon \[*OPTION*\]...

 ### DESCRIPTION

-The dell-fan-mon is a daemon that monitors cpu and gpu temperatures, and controls the fan speed on some Dell laptops.
+The dell-fan-mon is a daemon that monitors cpu / gpu temperatures, and controls the fan speed on some Dell laptops.
 It does that by means of regularly reading the system temperature, and choosing appropriate speed of the fans.